rpede/tutorial-fullstack-ci/README.md

   run: docker compose up -d --wait
 ```

-Start the services our application needs in Docker containers.
+It starts the services (Docker containers) needed by our application.
-More on what Docker containers are and the `docker compose` command in a
-different tutorial.

 Next: